-1. In the event of the beneficiary leaving the Company at its wish through dismissal with cause or removal from his/her position for violating the managerial duties and responsibilities, all the options already exercised or not yet exercised under the respective option contract, on the date of his/her dismissal, will be automatically terminated, by right, regardless of prior advice or notification, and without any right to compensation.

-2. In the event of the beneficiary leaving the Company at its wish as a result of being dismissed without cause or being dismissed from his/her position without any violation of the duties and responsibilities of a manager, or by the beneficiary's own wish, resigning from the job and his/her position as manager: (i) the options not yet exercised under the respective option contract, on the date of his/her dismissal, would become exercisable in proportion to the vesting period in which the beneficiary had worked for the Company provided the conditions laid down in the respective option contract are satisfied and may be exerciseable in prior advice or notification, and without any right to compensation; and (ii) the options that are exercisable in line with the respective option contract, on the date of his/her dismissal, may be exercised, within a period of 30 days from the dismissal date, after which they will be automatically terminated by right, regardless of prior advice or notification, and without any right to compensation.
+- 1. In the event of the beneficiary leaving the Company at its wish through dismissal with cause or removal from his/her position for violating the managerial duties and responsibilities, all the options already exercised or not yet exercised under the respective option contract, on the date of his/her dismissal, will be automatically terminated, by right, regardless of prior advice or notification, and without any right to compensation. - 2.
+In the event of the beneficiary leaving the Company at its wish as a result of being dismissed without cause or being dismissed from his/her position without any violation of the duties and responsibilities of a manager, or by the beneficiary's own wish, resigning from the job and his/her position as manager: (i) the options not yet exercised under the respective option contract, on the date of his/her dismissal, would become exercisable in proportion to the vesting period in which the beneficiary had worked for the Company provided the conditions laid down in the respective option contract are satisfied and may be exercised within a period of 30 days from the dismissal date, after which they will be automatically terminated by right, regardless of prior advice or notification, and without any right to compensation.

-3. In the event of the beneficiary leaving the Company due to retirement or permanent disability: (i) the options not yet exercisable under the respective option contract, on the date of his/her dismissal, would become exercisable in proportion to the vesting period in which the beneficiary had worked for the Company provided the conditions laid down in the respective option contract are satisfied and could be exercised within a period of 60 days from the dismissal date, after which they will be automatically terminated by right, regardless of prior advice or notification, and without any right to compensation; and (ii) the options already exercised in line with the respective option contract, on the date of his/her dismissal, would remain valid and may be exercised within the terms of the plan and respective option contract.

-4. In the event of the beneficiary leaving the Company due to death: (i) the options not yet exercisable under the respective option contract, on the date of his/her dismissal, would become exercisable in proportion to the vesting period in which the beneficiary had worked for the Company provided the conditions laid down in the respective option contract are satisfied and could be exercised within a period of 12 months from the date of the end of the vesting period, after which they will be automatically terminated by right, regardless of prior advice or notification, and without any right to compensation; and (ii) the options that are exercised within a period of 12 months from the dismissal date by the beneficiary's legal heirs and successors, after which they would be automatically terminated by right, regardless of prior advice or notification, and without any right to compensation.
+- 3. In the event of the beneficiary leaving the Company due to retirement or permanent disability: (i) the options not yet exercisable under the respective option contract, on the date of his/her dismissal, would become exercisable in proportion to the vesting period in which the beneficiary had worked for the Company provided the conditions laid down in the respective option contract are satisfied and could be exercised within a period of 60 days from the dismissal date, after which they will be automatically terminated by right, regardless of prior advice or notification, and without any right to compensation; and (ii) the options already exercised in line with the respective option contract, on the date of his/her dismissal, would remain valid and may be exercised within the terms of the plan and respective option contract. - 4.
+In the event of the beneficiary leaving the Company due to death: (i) the options not yet exercisable under the respective option contract, on the date of his/her dismissal, would become exercisable in proportion to the vesting period in which the beneficiary had worked for the Company provided the conditions laid down in the respective option contract are satisfied and could be exercised within a period of 12 months from the date of the end of the vesting period, after which they will be automatically terminated by right, regardless of prior advice or notification, and without any right to compensation; and (ii) the options that are exercisable in line with the respective option contract, on the date of his/her death, could be exercised, within a period of 12 months from the dismissal date by the beneficiary's legal heirs and successors, after which they would be automatically terminated by right, regardless of prior advice or notification, and without any right to compensation.